Meet the School’s 2019–2020 CSWE Master’s Minority Fellows

 Undergraduate degree: BA, Art History and Fine Arts

-Current field placement: Providing therapy to children who have been in the foster care system, at Lutheran Social Services
+Current practicum placement: Providing therapy to children who have been in the foster care system, at Lutheran Social Services

 Inspiration: Since she was a child reading parenting advice in magazines, Guen says, “I have always been passionate about mothers and their bond with their children.”
 This affinity was compounded by “all the sacrifices my mother made to take care of my brother and me.”
 She has led financial-aid workshops for single mothers and provided GRE tutoring for mothers who are incarcerated.